Contributing Gear Writer

 Cons: Waterproofing isn’t the best

 Despite being small and unassuming, it’s obvious that a ton of thought went into these gloves.
-From the pre-shaped design allowing for excellent mobility, to just the right amount of leather thickness to last a long time but still be able to freely move your hands.
-The side zippers allow for easy ventilation for backcountry missions and still be able to keep the gloves on while going uphill – something that ends in a sweaty, soggy mess with most gloves.
+From the pre-shaped design allowing for excellent mobility, to just the right amount of leather thickness to last a long time, but still be able to freely move your hands.
+The side zippers allow for easy ventilation for backcountry missions and still allow the gloves to be kept on while going uphill – something that ends in a sweaty, soggy mess with most gloves.
 For people in warmer climates, spring shredding, or backcountry missions, this was our go-to glove for excellent protection without being overly hot.

 Insulation: PrimaLoft